Cloud Security Principles

 Environments at Quix are hermetically sealed with no reused components between them.
 Development and Production environments are distinct entities with no cross-talk.

-The separation of these concerns allows us to deliver a Quix platform experience in a way that minimizes the chance of errors and mistakes and is a well-supported industry standard of software delivery.
+The separation of these concerns enables us to deliver a Quix experience in a way that minimizes the chance of errors and mistakes and is a well-supported industry standard of software delivery.

 In case you choose to host Quix on your platform, we recommend that you follow the same practices.